avast/retdec-idaplugin/README.md

 1. Either download and unpack a pre-built package from the [latest release](https://github.com/avast/retdec-idaplugin/releases/latest), or build and install the RetDec IDA plugin by yourself (the process is described below).
 2. Follow the user guide (`user_guide.pdf`) that is part of the downloaded package, or use the [current version](https://github.com/avast/retdec-idaplugin/blob/master/doc/user_guide/user_guide.pdf) from this repository.
+3. Don't forget to install the required dependencies mentioned in the user guide.

 ## Build and Installation